 Your Fear Archetype

 Ruth Soukup developed the fear archetype assessment to help you understand how fear shows up in your life.
-She wrote a book called Do It Scared (read my review here), gave a TED talk on the Fear Archetypes in November 2019, and hosts a podcast about how to move past fear and create a life you love.
+She wrote a book called Do It Scared (read my review here), gave a TED talk on the Fear Archetypes in November 2019, and hosted a podcast about how to move past fear and create a life you love.

 Ruth’s own Fear Archetype is the Outcast.
 That basically means they fear rejection so much that they reject other people first.